How I setup Nextcloud

 session management across multiple Nextcloud application servers, unlike the standard

-handler.
+files handler.
 If you use the Redis handler, though, you MUST ensure that session

 locking is enabled.
 As of this writing, the Redis session handler does NOT enable